eserengo/Music-Player/README.md

 # Music Player

-A music player inspired by concept art and fantasy songs.
+A media player inspired by concept art and fantasy music.

 ![Design preview for the Music Player](./preview.jpg)